Rambalac/GMaster/README.md

 App is free and has no ad.
 You can install it from [MS Store](https://www.microsoft.com/store/apps/9NC2W8KC526F) or from [Project Release page](https://github.com/Rambalac/GMaster/releases/latest)

 ## Features
 * Fullscreen camera liveview.
+Split screen and new windows for multiple cameras.
+* LUT preview.
+Per camera setting.
 * Photo capture and video recording start/stop.
 * Change basic parameters like ISO, Aperture, and Shutter.
 Changes on camera get reflected on the screen in real time.
 * Move/resize Autofocus point by mouse or gesture.
 Real AF area is displayed in real time for Point and Following AF.
 * Power Zoom lens zoom and change focus in Manual Focus mode.
 * Anamorphic desqueezing (1.33x, 1.5x, 1.75x, 2x).
 Per camera setting with option for Anamorphinc Video mode only.
-* LUT preview.
-Per camera setting.
+* WiFi manager to autoconnect to camera WiFi access point.
 * Multiple cameras can be controlled.
 You can connect cameras to common access point.

 ![Screenshot](/images/screenshots/PC-4.jpg)